 Peter Tare (PT) Valor was named in honor of the call sign for PT boats during WWII.
 PT has been generously sponsored by our friends, Michael and Mary Trueblood.
 Michael’s Dad served alongside PT boats as a surgeon in WWII and we are honored to be able to honor all those who served with and on PT boats

-Ladd Valor was named after a Korean War veteran stationed at Ladd Army Airfield.
-He is such a sweet little boy and we know that he will provide the love and comfort his forever veteran needs.
+Ladd Valor was named after the father of our amazing vest maker.
+Her father was a Korean War veteran stationed at Ladd Army Airfield.
+Ladd is such a sweet little boy and we know that he will provide the love and comfort his forever veteran needs.

 Rucker Valor was named after Fort Rucker, an Army post in Alabama.
 Thank you to Operation Patriot Support - OPs for sponsoring this sweet boy and thank you to the cadets at the Sarasota Military Academy for naming him!

 Mia Valor was named in honor and remembrance of all those missing in action.
 Thank you to the Robert Irvine Foundation for sponsoring her!
 She is a feisty girl and we are sure that she will make us very proud!

 Reagan Valor was named after the USS Ronald Reagan, which is a Nimitz-class, nuclear-powered supercarrier in the service of the United States Navy.
 This supercarrier was named in honor of Ronald W. Reagan, president of the United States from 1981 to 1989.
 Reagan is smart and confident girl who is training to be the VSD Ambassador Dog!